Associate Degree of Creative Industries

 You'll gain practical experience with 3D modelling, lighting, shading, animation and rendering to gain a foundational understanding of a range computer graphics concepts.
 You will also reflect on the theoretical principles behind the development of computer graphics through critical analysis.

-In this module you will learn to understand the user or target audience as part of your design process, through an exploration of UX (user experience) and UI (user interface) design.
-By applying the tools of UX design such as personas and user journeys and those of UI design such as prototyping, iterating and testing you will explore the creation of websites or apps that provide an ideal user experience.
+In this unit, you will learn to understand the user or target audience as part of your design process through exploring UX (user experience) and UI (user interface) design.
+By applying UX design tools such as personas and user journeys and UI design such as prototyping, iterating and testing, you will explore creating websites or apps that provide an ideal user experience.
+Knowing how to do user research and design digital interfaces effectively is essential for a contemporary designer.

 In this unit you will engage in a collaborative studio-based learning environment, to produce a short animation under client direction and in response to a brief.
 You will be guided through your exploration of the production methods needed to pitch effective creative concepts to potential producers.